-Under the Tax Code 2000 only consumable alcohol, beer and other alcoholic beverages, tobacco products, automobiles (with the exception of special purpose vehicles equipped with special marks and equipment), yachts for sport and recreation, and other floating vessels for these purposes, petroleum products, imported platinum, gold, jewelry and other household goods prepared therefrom, processed, sorted, framed and mounted diamonds are subject to excise tax in Azerbaijan.12
+Under the Tax Code 2000 only consumable alcohol, beer and other alcoholic beverages, tobacco products, automobiles (with the exception of special purpose vehicles equipped with special marks and equipment), yachts for sport and recreation, and other floating vessels for these purposes, petroleum products, imported platinum, gold, jewelry and other household goods prepared therefrom, processed, sorted, framed and mounted diamonds are subject to excise tax in Azerbaijan.13

-The rates of excise tax applicable on imports are regulated by the Resolution of the Cabinet of Ministers No. 20 of 19 January 2001, On Approval of the Rates of Excise Tax Applicable to Goods Imported into the Azerbaijan Republic.
+The rates of excise tax applicable on imports are regulated by the Resolution of the Cabinet of Ministers No. 20 of 19 January 2001 (as amended by Cabinet of Ministers' Resolution No 17, dated 29 January 2015), On Approval of the Rates of Excise Tax Applicable to Goods Imported into the Azerbaijan Republic.
 Some examples include:

-- Malt beer AZN1per liter.

-- Wines AZN2 per liter.

-- Cigars and cigarettes US\$10 per 1000.
+- Malt beer AZN 1 per liter. - Wines AZN 2 per liter. - Cigars, cut-end cigars and cigarillos containing tobacco - AZN 10 per 1000. - Cigarettes containing tobacco AZN 4 per 1000.